Mumamuye413/actlpg_ref_gvn_sim/README.md

 # Safe Autonomous Robot Navigation in Dynamic Environments
 #### This repository contains code for a demonstration of safe robot navigation in a dynamic environment using Reference Governor and Control Barrier Function techniques.
 It is part of Zhuolin Niu's [master thesis](https://escholarship.org/content/qt1jd778fm/qt1jd778fm.pdf).

-#### In this simulation code, the differential drive robot dynamics was simulated with an unicycle model with control, and multiple moving obstacles are set to move back-and-forth with a constant speed along give trajectories.
+#### In this simulation code, the differential drive robot dynamics was simulated with an unicycle model, and multiple moving obstacles are set to circle sets moving back-and-forth with a constant speed along their given trajectories.

 ## Simulation Environment Map
   * Small 1d map